Crypto rules to make Europe a global leader as prices plunge

 Providers of bitcoin-related services would fall under the regulations, but not bitcoin itself, the world’s most popular cryptocurrency that has lost more than 70% of its value from its November peak.

 The European rules are aimed at maintaining financial stability — a growing concern for regulators amid a string of recent crypto-related crashes.
-The stablecoin TerraUSD imploded last month, erasing an estimated $40 billion in investor funds with little or no accountability.
+For example, the stablecoin TerraUSD imploded last month, erasing an estimated $40 billion in investor funds with little or no accountability.

 The meltdowns have spurred calls for regulation, with other major jurisdictions still drawing up their strategies.
 In the U.S., President Joe Biden issued an executive order in March on government oversight of cryptocurrency, including studying the impact on financial stability and national security.